-Demands for improved sound insulation in homes have increased significantly, particularly due to the development of teleworking.
-ChovA, a company specializing in waterproofing and thermal and acoustic insulation, has recently created a new range of systems to reinforce the levels of sound insulation between partitions.
+Demand for improved acoustic insulation in the home has risen sharply, not least due to the growth in teleworking.
+ChovA, a company specializing in waterproofing, thermal insulation and soundproofing, has recently created a new range of systems to enhance soundproofing levels between partitions.

-In order to verify that a soundproofing device meets the requirements of a renovation project, it is necessary to comply with essential conditions: easy, reliable and adapted measurements and data analysis.
-To improve its testing capabilities in this area, ChovA turned to Hottinger Brüel & Kjær (HBK) for the provision of solutions that comply with the latest regulations.
+In order to verify that a soundproofing system meets the requirements of a renovation project, a number of essential conditions must be met: easy, reliable and appropriate measurement and data analysis.
+To enhance its testing capabilities in this area, ChovA turned to Hottinger Brüel & Kjær (HBK) to provide solutions that comply with the latest regulations.

-After consultation, HBK offered ChovA a complete kit including a class 1 sound level meter, Type 2270, for carrying out measurements in accordance with current standards.
-A Type 4231 acoustic calibrator to check the calibration of the Type 2270 before each test, as well as a Type 4296 sound source and a Type 2716 power amplifier.
-A 1/3 octave graphic equalizer ensured that the pink noise emission from the OmniPower source had the flattest possible response across all free-field frequency bands.
+After consultation, HBK offered ChovA a complete kit comprising a Class 1 sound level meter-analyzer, Type 2270, for measurements in compliance with current standards.
+A Type 4231 acoustic calibrator to check the calibration of Type 2270 before each test, as well as a Type 4296 sound source and a Type 2716 power amplifier.
+A 1/3 octave graphic equalizer was used to ensure that the pink noise emission from the OmniPower source presented the flattest possible response over all free-field frequency bands.

 www.bksv.com